helloflask/flask-ckeditor/README.md

 Now you will find the `Upload` tab appear in image widget.
 Besides, you can drag and drop image directly into the editor area or copy and paste the image (CKEditor >= 4.5).

-Check the complete application at `examples/image-upload`.
+Check the demo application at `examples/image-upload/`.

 ## Code Snippet Highlight